machinetranslate/machinetranslate.org/README.md

 How it works:
 - Jekyll removes the file extension (`.md`).
 - A Cloudflare Page Rule is configured to remove the directory from the path.
-- In the soure content on GitHub, relative paths are used.
+- In the source content on GitHub, relative paths are used.
-- Relative paths resolve on GitHub and on the website.
+- This way, relative paths resolve on GitHub, and on website in production.
+But they don't resolve when running the website locally.